Reductive group: The Galois action on the Dynkin diagram

 In seeking to classify reductive groups which need not be split, one step is the Tits index, which reduces the problem to the case of anisotropic groups.
 This reduction generalizes several fundamental theorems in algebra.
 For example, Witt's decomposition theorem says that a nondegenerate quadratic form over a field is determined up to isomorphism by its Witt index together with its anisotropic kernel.
 Likewise, the Artin–Wedderburn theorem reduces the classification of central simple algebras over a field to the case of division algebras.
 Generalizing these results, Tits showed that a reductive group over a field k is determined up to isomorphism by its Tits index together with its anisotropic kernel, an associated anisotropic semisimple k-group.

-For a reductive group G over a field k, the absolute Galois group Gal(k_{s}/k) acts (continuously) on the "absolute" Dynkin diagram of G, that is, the Dynkin diagram of G over a separable closure k_{s} (which is also the Dynkin diagram of G over an algebraic closure ${\overline k}$).
-The Tits index of G consists of the root datum of Gk_{s}, the Galois action on its Dynkin diagram, and a Galois-invariant subset of the vertices of the Dynkin diagram.
+For a reductive group G over a field k, the absolute Galois group Gal(k^{sep}/k) acts (continuously) on the "absolute" Dynkin diagram of G, that is, the Dynkin diagram of G over a separable closure k^{sep} (which is also the Dynkin diagram of G over an algebraic closure ${\bar k}$).
+The Tits index of G consists of the root datum of Gk^{sep}, the Galois action on its Dynkin diagram, and a Galois-invariant subset of the vertices of the Dynkin diagram.
 Traditionally, the Tits index is drawn by circling the Galois orbits in the given subset.